Eastwell Park: Eastwell Towers

-The distinctive structure now known as Eastwell Towers stands a mile south-south west of the manor.
-It was the original main gatehouse to Eastwell Park and was built in 1848.
+The distinctive Neo-Jacobean structure now known as Eastwell Towers stands a mile south-south west of the manor.
+It was the original main gatehouse to Eastwell Park built in 1848 for the 10th Earl of Winchilsea by architect, William Burn.

 Home Farm

-Home Farm at Eastwell Park was built at a distance from the main stately home.
+Home Farm at Eastwell Park was built far from the main stately home.
 The large residence is surrounded by fields and lies close to the church of St Mary the Virgin.